yavin-dev/docs/pages/guide/03-start.md

 }
 ```

-Note: The Netflix demo data only sourced from a single physical table.
+> The Netflix demo data only sourced from a single physical table.
 More complex data models may source from multiple physical tables and require joins at query time.
 More information about joins can be found [here](https://elide.io/pages/guide/v5/04-analytics.html#joins).
+{: .info}

 ### User Interface Metadata